MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Generative_Form_Finding_with_Kangaroo_Physics/!index.md

 - Anchor: Fixes the specified points in space to their original location, or the location of a target point
 - EdgeLengths: sets the edge length of the specified mesh thus allowing the mesh to shrink or expand based on the value of the LengthFactor input (<1 shrink, >1 expand)

-Finally, we connect the mesh geometry to the Show component.
+Finally, we connect the mesh geometry to the **Show** component.
 This ensures that when we run the simulation, the final simulated preview displays the shape change of the mesh.
-Similarly, we could choose to input the edges or points of the mesh into the Show component if we desired a different preview.
+Similarly, we could choose to input the edges or points of the mesh into the **Show** component if we desired a different preview.

 ![boundary_conditions_cross](boundary_conditions_cross.png)

-The next step is to load the Kangaroo Goal components onto the Kangaroo Solver.
-This is done by connecting the Kangaroo components to the "Kangaroo Solver" component.
-In this case, we will use the BouncySolver to run the simulation.
+The next step is to load the **Kangaroo Goal** components onto the Kangaroo Solver.
+This is done by connecting the Kangaroo components to the **Kangaroo Solver** component.
+In this case, we will use the **BouncySolver** to run the simulation.
 By following these steps, the organic textile structure is simulated in real-time.
 The simulation can be stopped at any time using the Boolean Toggle and the generated geometry can be baked and used for further processing.

 ![cross_kangaroo_simulation](cross_kangaroo_simulation.png)